brightmart/bert_language_understanding/README.md

 why loss of pre-train stage is decrease for early stage, but loss is still not so small(e.g. loss=8.0)? even with

 more pre-train data, loss is still not small.

+## Conclusion

+1. pre-train is all you need. while using transformer or some other complex deep model can help you achieve top performance

+in some tasks, pretrain with other model like textcnn using huge amount of raw data then fine-tuning your model on task specific data set,

+will always help you gain additional performance.

+2. add more here.

 ## Reference